peter island Deadmans Beach

 On-Island Transportation

 Once you arrive, getting around Peter Island is simple and comfortable.
-For example, the resort offers complimentary shuttle service to key areas such as the Spa and main beaches.
+For example, the resort offers free shuttle service to key areas such as the Spa and main beaches.
 Additionally, bicycles are available for guests who want to explore the island at their own pace.
 Of course, you can also choose to walk and enjoy the beautiful surroundings.

 Tips for Visitors